saileshnankani/saileshnankani/README.md

 ### Hi there 👋

+I'm Sailesh, a software engineer interested in Distributed Systems, Cloud Infrastructure, and Data Engineering!

+Currently, I'm studying 3B Software Engineering at the University of Waterloo.

+I'm looking for internship opportunities for Winter (Jan-Apr) 2021.
 <!--
 **saileshnankani/saileshnankani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.